renardlomax/Eye-Exercise/README.md

 # Eyes Movement Exercise
-This was my second excersise working with and creating elements in the DOM.
+This was my second excersise working with and creating elements inside the webpage.
 I had to create two eyes and two pupils that were controlled  by the mouse.
 I had to write logic to make the eyes functional.
 ## How to get started
-clonefiles
+Clone/Download Files
+#
 - Index.html
 - eyes.js
 - styles.css